Salón Metropolitano

-The Salón Metropolitano (or simply Metropolitano) is a convention and exhibition facility inside the Alto Rosario Shopping in downtown Rosario, Argentina.
+The Salón Metropolitano (or Teatro Metropolitano, or simply "Metropolitano") is a convention and exhibition center inside the Alto Rosario Shopping Center in downtown Rosario, Argentina, located at 501 Junín Street.

-Located at 501 Junín Street, the 54,000-square-foot (5,000 m2) building offers six different rooms for concerts, meetings, banquets and classes.
-In 2007, the facility was expanded from 3,200 to 10,000 seating capacity for theatre and its total space was duplicated.
+The 54,000-square-foot (5,000 m^{2}) building offers six different rooms for a range of concerts, meetings, banquets and classes, depending on size.
+The banquet and ballroom can accommodate over 5,000 people; in 2007, the main theatre and performance hall was greatly expanded, increasing the capacity from 3,200 to 10,000.

 Rooms

 The facility can be sub-divided into six new rooms.